olcf/olcf-user-docs/services_and_applications/slate/getting_started.rst

+.. _slate_getting_started:

 *****************************
 Getting Started
 *****************************

-This section will descsribe the project allocation process for Slate.
+This section will descsribes the project allocation process for Slate.
 This is applicable to both the Onyx and Marble OLCF OpenShift clusters.

 | In addtion, we will go over the process to log into Onyx and Marble and how namespaces work within the OpenShift context.